-Smart Trees Pacific is a non-profit urban forestry organization serving Hawaii & the Pacific Region!
+Smart Trees Pacific is a non-profit organization focused on urban and community forestry serving Hawaii & the Pacific.

 “Promote and provide resources to select, install, establish, and care for trees to provide solutions for the natural and human environment.”